WintanaT/printf/README.md

 Function That Returns The Amount Of Indetifiers.

 Authors
-Diego Lopez and Luis Chaparro.
+Winta Tesfaye and Shambel Mebratu.